Syria, Russia step up assault on rebel stronghold: opposition, residents

 Since capturing the strategic town of Khan Sheikhoun nearly 10 days ago, Russian and Syrian jets were now escalating strikes on the city of Maraat al-Numan that lies further north.

-At least 12 civilians, including five children, were killed during raids on the now ghost city that has seen most of its over 140,000 inhabitants flee in the last few weeks.
+At least 12 civilians, including five children, were killed in raids on the city, where most of the inhabitants have fled.

 More than half a million civilians have now been uprooted in the course of the offensive.
-The United Nations says hundreds of civilians have been killed in the violence, which has resulted in large scale destruction of civilian areas.
+The United Nations says hundreds of civilians have been killed in the violence.

-Additional reporting by Nerijus Adomaitis in Oslo, Editing by William Maclean
+Additional reporting by Nerijus Adomaitis in Oslo and Maria Tsvetkova in Moscow, Editing by William Maclean